Increase DR score red

 👀 Other metrics to keep an eye on

-• The number of links that points to your site.
+• The number of links that point to your site.

 • The number of referring domains.